Why 30 signals — and why fewer is not enough

 Category 1 — Repayment behaviour (6 signals)

 02DPD history — worst-ever classificationHas the borrower ever been DPD 30+?
 DPD 60+?
-NPA?
+NPL?
 The worst-ever classification is a permanent signal — it limits certain product recommendations regardless of current behaviour.Weight: 8pts

-03NACH bounce frequency (last 12M)Number of NACH bounces in the last 12 months, regardless of recovery.
+03GIRO / direct debit bounce frequency (last 12M)Number of GIRO / direct debit bounces in the last 12 months, regardless of recovery.
 Even recovered bounces indicate cash-flow fragility at specific calendar points.Weight: 6pts

 04Voluntary prepayment historyHas the borrower made prepayments?
 How many, and of what total value?
 Prepayments signal surplus cash and active financial engagement — two strong indicators of expansion appetite.Weight: 5pts